 Whenever you need to remove ice or snow from your windshield, make sure that you ONLY use plastic tools.
 Plastic ice scrapers are designed specifically for this purpose (to remove ice and snow) and they are not going to damage your windshield.

-Metal tools or any type of hard object is just not build for this purpose and when you use it, you are risking causing deep etches in the auto glass.
-These etches can sometime be deep enough that you will need an auto glass repair specialist to fix them.
+Metal tools or any type of hard object is just not built for this purpose and when you use it, you are risking causing deep etches in the auto glass.
+These etch can sometimes be deep enough that you will need an auto glass repair specialist to fix them.

 You can’t scrape off every bit of ice as soon as you start the car.
 Plastic ice scrapers aren’t so strong, so you will need to allow the car 10-15 minutes to defrost.
 Then you will be able to remove the ice without too much trouble.

-The windshield on every car has really small rock chips and hairline crack, that are not visible to the naked eye.
-Under pressure, these cracks / chips can grow bigger quite easily, and this is why it’s important that you don’t apply too much pressure when scraping your windshield.
+The windshield on every car has really small rock chips and hairline cracks, that is not visible to the naked eye.
+Under pressure, these cracks/chips can grow bigger quite easily, and this is why it’s important that you don’t apply too much pressure when scraping your windshield.